 - Workshop Facilitator

 The roles of an Agile Team are as described below.

-The product owner is the stakeholder or the client, and the product owner is the most important role as the client has the vision and shares that vision of the end product with the team.
-The stakeholders are constantly updated with the progress of the project so that the product can be reviewed at the end of every phase.
+The product owner is the stakeholder or the client, and the product owner is the most crucial role as the client has the vision and shares that vision of the end product with the team.
+The stakeholders are constantly updated with the project’s progress so that the product can be reviewed at the end of every phase.
 The stakeholder and the scrum master together prioritize the work.

 A scrum master is the top dog of any organization.
 A scrum master is the project manager who outlines the entire project and guides the agile team.
-They supervise the daily activities of the project, mentor the team and track and monitors the progress of the project.
-A scrum master is the one who decides the project deadline and eradicated any obstruction in the way of project implementation.
+They supervise the daily activities of the project, mentor the team, and track and monitor the project’s progress.
+A scrum master is the one who decides the project deadline and eradicates any obstruction in the way of project implementation.

-The agile team members are the backbone of the project, in the absence of which the entire project will collapse.
-The team members are a pool of specialists like the architects, front end and back end developers, UI/UX developers, etc. Different team members are assigned different roles based on their respective skill sets so that the project is carried out in an organized manner.
-Dependencies and difficulties serve as the stumbling block in any project and these dependencies like tend to make the project management a tedious task.
+The agile team members are the project’s backbone, in the absence of which the entire project will collapse.
+The team members are a pool of specialists like architects, front-end and back-end developers, UI/UX developers, etc. Different team members are assigned different roles based on their respective skill sets so that the project is organized.
+Dependencies and difficulties are the stumbling blocks in any project, and these dependencies tend to make project management a tedious task.
 These dependencies and difficulties can be real-time also.

-Development team members are the techies involved in the project who create the product or service/software.
-Development team members comprise the programmers, testers, and engineers, etc., who play key roles in the product or software development.
-The development team members are expected to be multi-taskers and multi-skilled professionals so that their skills can be utilized for the project implementation.
+The development team members, often called “techies,” are those involved in the project responsible for creating the product, service, or software.
+Development team members comprise the programmers, testers, engineers, etc., who play key roles in the product or software development.
+The development team members are expected to be multi-taskers and multi-skilled professionals to utilize their skills for the project implementation.